Landau-Ginzburg Mirror Symmetry Conjecture: Introduction

 Mirror symmetry has been a driving force in geometry and physics for the last twenty years.
 During that time, we have made tremendous progress in our understanding of mirror symmetry, but several important mathematical questions remain unanswered.

 Historically, mathematical research focused on mirror symmetry between Calabi-Yau/Calabi-Yau models or Toric/Landau-Ginzburg models, rarely investigating the Landau-Ginzburg pairs.
 This was mainly due to the lack of a mathematical theory for a Landau-Ginzburg (LG) A-model, although there were geometric realizations of the Landau-Ginzburg B-model in various contexts.
 In the mid 2000's, Fan, Jarvis and Ruan invented FJRW theory \cite{FJR} motivated by the physical work \cite{W} of Witten.
 This invention is a mathematical theory for a Landau-Ginzburg A-model, allowing mathematicians to investigate mirror symmetry between two Landau-Ginzburg models.
 In this paper, we prove a general LG/LG mirror theorem, which can be viewed as a Landau-Ginzburg parallel of the mirror theorem \cite{Givental-equiv, Givental-mirror, LLY, LLY2, LLY3, LLY4} between Calabi-Yau manifolds established by Givental and Lian-Liu-Yau.
 For a survey on the LG/LG mirror symmetry and an outline of the current and related works, see \cite{Li-LG}.
+For several purely algebraic constructions of LG A-model and their relationships with FJRW theory, see \cite{PV} and \cite{CLL}.

 The LG/LG mirror pairs originate from an old physical construction of Berglund-H\"ubsch \cite{BH} that was completed by Krawitz \cite{K}.
 Let us briefly review this construction, called the BHK mirror \cite{CR}.
 Let $W:\mathbb{C}^N \to\mathbb{C}$ be a quasihomogeneous polynomial with an isolated critical point at the origin.
 We define its \emph{maximal group of diagonal symmetries} to be